-This bill would authorize the court, after a hearing attended by the proposed conservatee or the proposed conservatee's counsel, or both, to recommend a conservatorship to the officer providing conservatorship investigation if the court, in consultation with a physician providing comprehensive evaluation or intensive treatment, in a conservatorship proceeding determines, based on the evidence presented to the court, including medical evidence, that a person for whom a conservatorship has been established may be gravely disabled as a result of a mental disorder or impairment by chronic alcoholism and is unwilling to accept, or is incapable of accepting, treatment voluntarily.
-The bill would also require the court to appoint counsel to a proposed conservatee if he or she cannot afford counsel.
-The bill would require the officer providing conservatorship investigation to petition the superior court in the patient's county of residence to establish conservatorship if he or she concurs with the recommendation of the court, and to file a copy of his or her report with the court within 30 days of the court's recommendation. court.
-The bill would require an existing probate conservator, if conservatorship is recommended by the court, to disclose any records or information that may facilitate the investigation.
+This bill would authorize the court, if a conservatorship has already been established under the Probate-Code Code, and after a hearing attended by the conservatee or the conservatee's counsel, or both, conservatee's counsel, to order an investigation from, and to recommend a conservatorship-to to, the officer providing conservatorship investigation if the court, in consultation with a licensed physician or psychologist, as specified, providing comprehensive evaluation or intensive treatment, in a proceeding under the Probate Code determines, based on the evidence presented to the court, including medical evidence, determines, in a specified proceeding, that the conservatee may be gravely disabled as a result of a mental disorder or impairment by chronic alcoholism and is unwilling to accept, or is incapable of accepting, treatment voluntarily.
+The bill would also require the court to appoint counsel to a conservatee if he or she cannot afford counsel.
+The bill would require the officer providing conservatorship investigation to petition the superior court in the patient's county of residence to establish conservatorship if he or she concurs with the recommendation of the court, and to file a copy of his or her report with the court.
+The bill would require a conservator, if conservatorship is recommended by the court, to disclose any records or information that may facilitate the investigation.
 The bill would also make conforming changes.